Donald Acheson

 Sir Ernest Donald Acheson KBE FRCS FRCP (17 September 1926 – 10 January 2010) was a British physician and epidemiologist who served as Chief Medical Officer of the United Kingdom from 1983 to 1991.
 He was born in Belfast, Northern Ireland.

 Early life

 Acheson was born in Belfast on 17 September 1926.
 His father, Captain Malcolm King Acheson, MC, MD, was a doctor who specialised in public health, and his mother, Dorothy Josephine (née Rennoldson), was the daughter of a Tyneside ship builder.
 He was educated at Merchiston Castle School, Brasenose College, Oxford (MA, DM, Fellow 1968, Honorary Fellow 1991).
-His elder brother, Roy Acheson (also Merchiston and Brasenose alumnus), is Emeritus Professor of Community Medicine in the University of Cambridge and Fellow of Churchill College.
+His elder brother, Roy Acheson (also Merchiston and Brasenose alumnus), was Emeritus Professor of Community Medicine in the University of Cambridge and Fellow of Churchill College.